thinkshout/thinkshout/blog/_posts/2014-06-17-creating-an-infinite-scroll-masonry-block-without-views.md

 ## Overview

-1. Creating a block to hold our paged content that can be placed on a page.
+1. Creating a block to hold our paged content that can be placed on a page
-1. Generating a paged content array to return as block content.
+1. Generating a paged content array to return as block content
-2. Applying Masonry to the paged content block.
+2. Applying Masonry to the paged content block
-3. Applying Infinite Scroll to the paged content block.
+3. Applying Infinite Scroll to the paged content block
-4. Creating an Infinite Scroll trigger.
+4. Creating an Infinite Scroll trigger

 ### Creating a block to hold paged content
 The first step is creating a block to hold our custom paged view that can be placed on a page.
 To create the block, we'll use a `hook_block_info()` followed by a `hook_block_view()`.